 Early registration deadline, for the discount fee of $205, is February 15th.
 After February 15th, the fee is $260.
 A confirmation email will be sent.

-The issues that were discussed on the Hill, during the 2014 Legislative Symposium included CMS's proposed rule to update the clinical laboratory fee schedule and the need for a more transparent process, the personnel shortage and the need for funding for education programs, the value of laboratory services and Stark reform for in-office ancillary services.
+The issues that were discussed on the Hill, during the 2015 Legislative Symposium included the establishment of a new grant program within Title VII of the Public Health Service Act (PHS) to ensure an adequate supply of clinical laboratory personnel to meet the growing demands for essential clinical laboratory services; the reauthorize and funding of the Allied Health Special Projects and Grants Program (under Title VII of the PHS Act) within the Health Resources and Services Administration (HRSA); CMS's process for publishing and implementing annual changes to the clinical laboratory fee schedule; concerns about the implementation of the Congressionally manadated update to fee schedule; the value of laboratory services and reform of the physician self-referral exceptions of the Stark Law for in-office ancillary services.
 The documents below are the leave behinds that were given out at each appointment.
 They were used to discuss the importance of our services and the issues with Members of Congress and/or their staff.